Note: This file is about 140K in size so may take a few seconds to load,

 but Allah took him up unto Himself.
 Allah was ever Mighty,

 Wise.”
-With that compare Kasimirski’s translation (in
+With that compare Kasimirski’s translation (in his

 version, sura 3.47-48): “The Jews imagined tricks against